 Several techniques exist that can be applied to increase the contribution of the software to the dependability and safety of the system.
 As described in section 4.1.7, these techniques can be grouped into fault prevention, removal, tolerance, and forecasting.

 The methods and techniques described in this handbook are the ones which are directly or indirectly linked to the ECSS-Q-ST-80C requirements on software dependability and safety.
-Engineering techniques such as software dependability and safety testing are described in [ECSS-E-HB-40] and therefore they are not extensively described in this handbook.
+Engineering techniques, such as software dependability and safety testing, are described in [ECSS-E-HB-40] and therefore they are not extensively described in this handbook.
 Similarly, fault prevention methods, such as the establishment of design and coding standards, or code metrics thresholds, and software fault tolerance methods, such as partitioning and safety bags, are not described in this clause.

-SFMECA (Software Failure Modes, Effects and Criticality Analysis)
+SFMEA (Software Failure Modes and Effects Analysis)

 Purpose

-The SFMEA (Software Failure Modes and Effects Analysis) and the SFMECA (Software Failure Modes, Effects and Criticality Analysis) are extensions of the FMEA (Failure Modes and Effects Analysis) and FMECA (Failure Modes, Effects and Criticality Analysis), applied to software.
+The SFMEA (Software Failure Modes and Effects Analysis) is an adaptation of the FMEA (Failure Modes and Effects Analysis) to software.

-The main purpose of the SFMEA is to identify potential software-caused failures, through a systematic and documented analysis of the credible ways in which a software component can fail, the causes for each failure mode, and the effects of each failure.
-The SFMECA also classifies the criticality of the analyzed software based on the severity of the consequences of the potential failure modes (a software failure mode corresponds to a software error, according to the terminology introduced in section 4.1.1).
+The main purpose of the SFMEA is to identify potential software-caused failures, through a systematic and documented analysis of the credible ways in which a software component can fail, the causes for each failure mode, and the effects of each failure (including the severity of its consequences).
+It can also be used as a support to the allocation of criticality category to the analysed software components, based on the severity of the consequences of the potential failure modes (a software failure mode corresponds to a software error, according to the terminology introduced in section 4.1.1).
+However, it is important not to confuse this notion of "criticality" with this same term used in FMECA, where it is applied not to the item under analysis, but to its failure modes, and where it is a combination of the severity of consequences and probability of occurrence (the latter being excluded from the notion of criticality applied to software).

-The SFMEA/SFMECA can be carried out at different software development levels for different purposes: at requirements/architectural design level for a Software Criticality Analysis, at lower level as a fault forecasting technique (see section 6.2.2.2; [Lutz-Shaw]).
+The SFMEA can be carried out at different levels of the software development for different purposes: at requirements/architectural design level for a Software Criticality Analysis, at lower level as a fault forecasting technique (see section 6.2.2.2; [Lutz-Shaw]).

 Procedure